timo7hy/PGEquiCite/README.md

 ## Overview

-When researchers use AI to summarize pharmacogenomic evidence, the AI may return a confident, fluent response drawn almost entirely from European-ancestry cohort studies — with no signal that anything is missing.
+When researchers use AI to summarize pharmacogenomic evidence, the AI may return a confident, fluent response drawn almost entirely from European-ancestry cohort studies with no signal that anything is missing.
 PGEquiCite measures this failure mode by testing whether AI models surface evidence from all population groups represented in the available literature.

-**Human factor evaluated:** Evidence traceability — can a scientist trust that an AI's citations represent the full evidence base?
+**Human factor evaluated:** Evidence traceability: can a scientist trust that an AI's citations represent the full evidence base?

 **Scientific task:** AI-assisted pharmacogenomic variant-drug association synthesis